Cantine Dukana

 With a bit of old world magic, this ineffable little sandwich shop is feeding the body, mind, and spirit.

-Sandwiched between the local Frites Alors! and neighbourhood darling, Café Méchants Pinsons, this burgeoning new restaurant is looking to infuse the Laurier community with a fresh take on traditional Lebanese flavours of olive, garlic, and chickpeas.
+Sandwiched between the local Frites Alors! and neighbourhood darling, Café Méchants Pinsons, this little canteen is looking to infuse the Laurier community with a fresh take on traditional Lebanese cuisine.

-Bringing the Levant to Laurier In Arabic, you can imbue a word with a bit of intimacy if you add na to the end.
+Bringing the Levant to Laurier Beyond their widely celebrated dishes, Lebanon also has a rich tradition of written language.
+In Arabic, you can add na to the end of a word to convey a sense of intimacy.
 Dukana takes this concept to the humble shop or dukan to bring us something a little more familial.
 Started by two Omnivore veterans, Lara and Ali are looking to feed Laurier the kinds of flavours that may be new to the neighbourhood but certainly not to them.
 “We’re still figuring it out, but at the base we wanted to sell products from back home in Lebanon and the Arab world that we also use in our kitchen.”
-And from the Fairouz record proudly hung on the wall to the cupboards full of pickled vegetables and a CRT TV playing classic movies, you might start believing you were in that kitchen back home, sharing a meal with family.
+Ali says.
+And from the poster of Fairouz on the wall to the cupboards full of pickled vegetables and a CRT TV playing classic movies, Dukana feels less like the restaurant you go out to every once in a while and more like the home kitchen you come back to every day.

 The Familiar Flavours From their creamy tahini, to powerful aromatics like garlic and cardamom, Dukana makes good use of Lebanese culinary staples.
-“Basically, we’re taking old classics and reworking them.”
 This fusion of new and old is nowhere more evident than in their best selling sandwich, the eponymous Le Dukana.
-You start with batbot, the light and fluffy roll hailing all the way from Morocco, stuff it with shredded chicken taouk and plenty of pickles for that all important crunch, and to top it all off with their delicious garlic sauce, the toum.
-It’s a melange of middle east flavours that work so well you’ll wonder how you made it this far in life without them.
+Like all great sandwiches, getting the bread right is fundamental so Le Dukana starts off strong with batbot, the light and fluffy roll hailing all the way from Morocco.
+It’s then stuffed with a generous heap of shredded chicken taouk and topped with plenty of pickles for that all important crunch.
+Last but certainly not least comes a drizzle of their delicious garlic sauce, toum.
+It’s a combination of taste and texture so well balanced even Goldilocks would have a hard time faulting.

-Developing hard hitting classics is what Lara and Ali do best but the pair also needed space to get inventive.
-“We did start with a small menu, but we also kept a space for being creative, new items down the line, and just letting things transforming.”
-And things are certainly transforming; besides their world-class sandwiches and salads, Dukana has also been experimenting with a hearty lentil soup, the perfect dish to keep you warm during the long hard winter months.
+Developing hard hitting classics is what Lara and Ali do best but the pair also needed space to grow.
+“We started with small menu, but we also kept space for being creative, adding new items down the line, and just letting things transform.”
+Ali explains.
+And things are certainly transforming; besides their world-class sandwiches and salads, Dukana has also been experimenting with a hearty lentil soup.
+It’s a dish that comes with a warmth that reminds you that what your really yearning for this winter is home.

 It takes a village

 Ali was born in the town of Bekka, Lebanon.
-It’s a tiny village halfway between Beirut and Damascus and with a population of around 2000.
+It’s a tiny village of around 2000 people, halfway between Beirut and Damascus.
 It’s a place where everyone knows their neighbour and the only new face you’ll find is on a baby.
 When Ali and his father, Faycal, first returned to Bekka after being away for 15 years, they went to visit their longtime butcher.
 When the two entered the shop, the butcher recognized Faycal immediately, dropped everything he was doing, and gave him a hug.
 In a community this tightly knit, you’ll never be forgotten, no matter how long you’ve been gone.
 It’s this kind of bond that Ali can’t help but build with his customers.
-If he’s not working away over a hot stove, he’s at the cash, chatting about life and making sure that your experience at Dukana gives you a reason to come back, even if it happens a decade and a half later.
+If he’s not working away over a hot stove, he’s at the cash, chatting about life and making sure that your experience at Dukana gives you a reason to come back, no matter how long it takes.